 Unlike other economists I think this is a good thing in terms of forcing economists to defend against the claim – however, like other economists I don’t quite agree with his sole focus on predictive success and the way he frames elements of economists’ arguments.
 To me the suggestion that economists are instrumentalists (the Friedman essay) misses the point on what economists actually do – fitting the Friedman essay into a consistent lens of understanding for what economics is and what economists do is a hard, but fun, thing to attempt do with friends over beer 🙂

-I hope to write more about this in the future where I actually add to a discussion on how economics can be seen as “scientific” in some form, and whether it really matters.
+I hope to write more about ukmeds in the future where I actually add to a discussion on how economics and medicine can be seen as “scientific” in some form, and whether it really matters.
 But for now I’m going to largely hand over the critique of Rosenberg’s claims to a 1996 paper from Uskali Maki.
 We can do this, as Rosenberg’s criticisms in the article stem directly from his earlier writing – which Maki was discussing here!

 Rosenberg ignores the fact that economics has long been divided into two major orientations in relation to this issue.
 There are those who regard economics as a policy-oriented engineering science, heavily dependent on predictive capabilities.
 This line is represented by people like Friedman and Klein, to mention two Nobel Prize winners.
 And there is another tradition of viewing economics as an explanatory endeavour that helps us resolve the paradox of social order by referring to the institutional structure of market society.